kenazk/kenaztemplates/puppet-enterprise-cluster/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This is a template that will deploy a Puppet Master and N number of Windows Agents that use the Puppet extension to configure and talk back to the master.
-We will update to include Linux agents later.
+This template creates a Puppet Enterprise cluster consisting of a master and a configurable number of Windows & Linux agents.